-Continue to wear a proper support bra.
-The bra you first wore following your procedure may feel somewhat loose.
+Continue to wear a proper compression garment.
+The garment you first wore following your procedure may feel somewhat loose.
 You may replace it.
-No underwire for 6 weeks.

 You may sleep flat.
 However, do not sleep on your stomach.
 If you are a side sleeper, a soft pillow under your mid back and shoulders may offer more comfort and support than a single pillow under your head.